Crossing Over- How Counseling Creates Movement

 So often in this crazy-paced world of never enough, we lose our ability to tune into that still space within.
 That point within us that is our guiding light, our authentic self, our spirit.
 We walk around this life disconnected and out of alignment with who we are intended to be in this world.
 Fear mandates that we maintain the status quo and day after day we wake up longing for something more.

 There is something more, you were created with a purpose that only you can fulfill.
 God crafted you in love and determined that out of all the moments in time, this moment is when you were designed to have being.

 To live a centered life is to give yourself permission to return to self.
-To cultivate the spirit within that is largely neglected and align your energy in a way that releases pain, brings healing and produces movement in the direction you desire for your life.
+To cultivate the spirit within that is often neglected and align your energy in a way that releases pain, brings healing and produces movement in the direction you desire for your life.